 This shop is all about Korean shaved ice, aka bingsu!
 They have 7 different flavors of bingsu and the most popular is the Injeolmi Bingsu.
 It features a big bowl of milk shaved ice with kinako, sweet red bean paste, homemade mochi, almond flakes and sweetened condensed milk.

-Jejubing Desset Cafe is one of the few dessert places in Ala Moana that has a nice sit down area.
+Jejubing Dessert Cafe is one of the few dessert places in Ala Moana that has a nice sit down area.
 A great place to meet with friends.

 Minamoto Kitchoan

 I first mentioned Minamoto Kitchoan in the Kahala Mall post.
 Kahala Mall has a smaller kiosk and Ala Moana has a full-on store.
 This store is filled with beautiful Japanese wagashi and snacks.
-Think loaves of picture-perfect castella cakes, peach jellies (also so good eaten frozen!) and dorayaki.
+Think loaves of picture-perfect castella cakes, peach jellies (super tasty when eaten frozen!) and dorayaki.

 Closed: Shirokiya Japan Village Walk